resque/resque-scheduler/README.md

 Dynamic schedules allow for greater flexibility than static schedules as they can be set, unset or changed without having to restart `resque-scheduler`.
 You can specify, if the schedule must survive a resque-scheduler restart or not.
 This is done by setting the `persist` configuration for the schedule: it is a boolean value, if set the schedule will persist a restart.
+By default, a schedule will not be persisted.

 The job to be scheduled must be a valid Resque job class.